husxn/PathJS/README.md

 ## How it works

 1. Users can drag around a start and end node and set them in place.
-2. Users then can choose an algorithm from the navigation bar
+2. Users can then choose an algorithm from the navigation bar.
-3. Users can optionally choose a maze or draw walls by dragging the mouse
+3. Users can optionally choose a maze or draw walls by dragging the mouse.
-4. Lastly users can press visualise and either visualise the full exploration map or a partial real time exploration map
+4. Lastly users can press visualise and either visualise the full exploration map or a partial real time exploration map.

 ## Demo
 #### Maze Demonstration: